COVID-19: Testing and Vaccines

 Vaccination is your best defense against COVID-19.
 To protect yourself and others, it’s important to receive the maximum number of vaccine doses for your age and risk.
 Gundersen is supplied with all vaccine types for each age and risk group.
 Make sure you stay up to date on your vaccine doses.

-- At our La Crosse and Onalaska clinics, vaccine appointments are available 8 a.m. to 4 p.m.
+- At our Onalaska Clinic, vaccine appointments are available 8 a.m. to 4 p.m.
 Monday through Friday.
 Schedule an appointment on MyChart or by calling (608) 775-6829.

 - For other locations, please call the Gundersen facility closest to home for vaccine scheduling details.